GriffThomp1234/GriffThomp1234/README.md

 # Griffin Thompson's Research Portfolio

 Welcome to my research portfolio!
-I'm passionate about using AI, robotics, and computational tools to solve real-world problems in areas like neurotechnology, soft robotics, and medical devices.
+This repository categorizes and details my current research projects across diverse fields, including robotics, computational biology, and materials science.
+Many of these projects involve private code repositories that will be made public following publication rounds to protect intellectual property.

+For each project, I provide full project reports, detailed explanations of my contributions, and insights into the ongoing impact and future developments.
+Below is an overview of my active research projects, showcasing the breadth and depth of my work.

 ## Research Projects
 ### 1. [From Skeletal Motion to Conformal Geometric Algebra: A Novel Approach to Human Motion Modeling](https://github.com/GriffThomp1234/cga-motion-modeling)